G. Wood, Son & Co.: Family

-He had a brother Charles Wood (ca.1823 – 11 October 1872), of Flinders Street, Adelaide.
+Charles Wood (c.
+1823 – 11 October 1872), of Flinders Street, Adelaide, was a brother.

 Peter Wood

 Peter Wood (22 June 1855 – 21 December 1921), eldest son of Gilbert Wood, followed his father as head of G. Wood, Son and Co.

 History

 Peter was born in Adelaide, and after leaving school joined his father's company, to which he was admitted as partner shortly after he turned 21.
 On the death of his father, Peter, who had shown remarkable business acumen and ability, took over the management of the business in partnership with James Gartrell.
 He built a new and imposing premises on North Terrace and in 1920 turned the private partnership into a limited liability company.
 He was particularly successful in forging business links with fruit growers in Renmark and along the River Murray.

 Other interests

 Peter Wood followed his father in religious observances and philanthropic interests.
 He was senior deacon of the Clayton Church and superintendent of its Sunday School for many years, and associated in other works of that Congregationalist Church alongside Sir Edwin Smith.